null

 Hint: Buying a diamond with up to medium blue fluorescence might save you up to 10%.
 It can also make H-I color diamonds look much whiter and can be a great ally in saving money if done right.

-In conclusion, while comparing the prices of diamonds, keep the above-listed factors in mind to get the best diamond within your budget.
-Knowing these factors will give you great confidence in any diamond market.
+While comparing the prices of diamonds, keep the above-listed factors in mind to get the best diamond within your budget.
+Mastering these factors will give you great confidence in any diamond market.